 The I-96, Grand River Avenue and Beck Road vicinity has a limited amount of retail services to serve visitors and employees that travel through the area.
 Currently, retail services for the properties in the Study Area are provided in several locations.
 The West Market Square development just west of the Study Area includes several restaurants, a supermarket, several personal service businesses and several banks.
 As an intermediate shopping center, West Market Square also provides community shopping services.
 A small restaurant is located just east of the Study Area south of the Rock Financial Showplace.
 Many automobile travel related businesses are located about one mile west of the Study Area near the intersection of Grand River Avenue and Wixom Roads.
-Four fuel stations with convenience stores, three car washes and six fast food drive through restaurants can be found near the intersection.
-An additional 30,000 to 50,000 square feet of retail with restaurants, including a drive through restaurant, is planned for ten acres of the Providence Park site.
+Four fuel stations with convenience stores, three car washes and six fast food drive through restaurants, including a drive through restaurant, is planned for ten acres of the Providence Park site.
 Additional local commercial exists further east along Grand River Avenue near Novi Road.
 Community serving